 Skip to main content

-The host runs the bridge; plugins consume two flavors of message:
+On the GCS half the host runs the bridge; the plugin consumes two flavors of message:

 • Events: pushed from the host, no response expected (config.changed, theme.changed, telemetry.<topic>).